 Biblical Studies Core Objectives

-- Comprehend basic Bible knowledge and Christian doctrine, including man’s origin, purpose, and destiny from a biblical perspective.
+- Comprehend a basic understanding of Bible knowledge and Christian doctrine, including an understanding of man’s origin, purpose, and destiny from a biblical perspective.

 - Recognize the Bible as the foundational resource for developing a personal set of values through the integration of biblical truth into life.